 Further along the road, you’ll encounter Upper Waikani Falls, also known as Three Bears Falls.
 This picturesque waterfall features three streams of water cascading down into a natural pool, making it the perfect spot for epic photos.

 When there have been heavy rains, these falls become one large stream.
 We have seen it flowing as three and also as one.
 There isn’t parking here.
 Pull over to the side of the road and walk back to the falls.
-Be careful on the road as it is quite narrow and sometimes busy.
+Be careful on the road, as it is pretty narrow and sometimes busy.

 Pua’a Ka’a State Wayside Park – Mile Marker 22.5